 CANDLE 3: Spirit God, you are with us in our anger and desire, our dreams and discontent.
 Bring us in this night through death to life.
-ALL: Blessed are you, holy fire of problem or relationship.
-Listen and reflect during the music.

 ALL: Blessed are you, holy fire of love, who make your home with us.

 LEADER: Our God has created us all and summons us all to friendship.
 Quietly tell God about the people and things on your mind today.
-Pray a special prayer that Christ's light will shine on those who need help with a
+Pray a special prayer that Christ's light will shine on those who need help with a problem or relationship.
+Listen and reflect during the music.